OneMadGypsy/tkinter-column-select/README.md

 ## Glitches:

 - On very rare occassions, releasing `Alt` from the hotkey combo will result in the window gaining focus, and the text area seeming to freeze.
-If this happens just press `Alt` again. _This issue may be resolved_.
+If this happens just press `Alt` again. ~ _This issue may be resolved.
+Conditions have been added that force focus back to the text widget.
+The issue was already hard to duplicate so there is no way to be positive it's fixed.
+Time will tell._